m4mallu/G1LicenceBot/README.md

     users       -   Count users of the bot reload      -   reboot the bot
-    listusers   -   It gives a detailed list of the users. broadcase   -   Bradcast messages to the users (Usage - /broadcast Your message here)
+    listusers   -   It gives a detailed list of the users. broadcast   -   Bradcast messages to the users (Usage - /broadcast Your message here)
 </p>
 </details>
 <details>